lukso-network/docs/docs/standards/relayer-api.md

 Returns the available quota left for a registered Universal Profile.

 - `signature` is the message value signed by a controller key with the [`SIGN` permission](./universal-profile/lsp6-key-manager#permissions) of the Universal Profile.
-The hash to sign should be calculated as [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature where the message is `keccack256(address, timestamp)`.
+The hash to sign should be calculated as [EIP-712](https://eips.ethereum.org/EIPS/eip-712) hash where the message is `keccack256(address, timestamp)`.
 Make sure that no matter the language or platform timestamp is of type `int`, `int256`, `uint` or `uint256`.
-To calculate the hash to verify the signature in the backed code, we use the solidity way: [soliditysha3()](https://web3js.readthedocs.io/en/v1.7.4/web3-utils.html#soliditysha3).
+To calculate the message to verify the signature in the backed code, we use the solidity way: [soliditysha3()](https://web3js.readthedocs.io/en/v1.7.4/web3-utils.html#soliditysha3).
+The hash from that message is calcualted using [hashMessage()](https://web3js.readthedocs.io/en/v1.8.0/web3-eth-accounts.html?highlight=hashMessage#hashmessage).
 - `timestamp` in **seconds**.
 Must be now +/- 5 seconds.

 <details>